-A131.
+A130.
 Assumptions relating to accounting estimates that are made or identified by a management's specialist become management's assumptions when used by management in making an accounting estimate.
-Accordingly, the auditor applies the relevant requirements in this proposed SAS to those assumptions.
+Accordingly, the auditor applies the relevant requirements in this SAS to those assumptions.

-A132.
-If the work of a management's specialist involves the use of methods or sources of data relating to accounting estimates, or developing or providing findings or conclusions relating to a point estimate or related disclosures for inclusion in the financial statements, the requirements in paragraphs 21-29 of this proposed SAS may assist the auditor in applying AU-C section 500.
+A131.
+If the work of a management's specialist involves the use of methods or sources of data relating to accounting estimates, or developing or providing findings or conclusions relating to a point estimate or related disclosures for inclusion in the financial statements, the requirements in paragraphs 21-29 of this SAS may assist the auditor in applying the requirements in AU-C section 501 relating to the use of management's specialists.